401(k) vs. IRA: what’s the difference?

 401(k)s aren’t very flexible and come with fewer investment options.

-401(k)s allow higher annual contributions than IRAs, but there is still a limit applied.
+401(k)s allow higher annual contributions than IRAs, but a limit is still applied.

 IRA vs 401(k): which should I choose?

-Getting ready for retirement is one of the biggest financial decisions you'll make.
-It’s best to get expert financial advice before making any big choices.
+Getting ready for retirement is one of the biggest financial decisions that you’ll make.
+It’s best to get expert financial advice before making any big choices

-A financial advisor can help take some of the stress and pressure of making such a big life decision by giving you expert and trusted advice.
+A financial advisor can help you avoid the stress and pressure of making such a big life decision by providing expert, trusted advice.